A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Introduction

 Dutch higher education is governed by \emph{Dutch Higher Education and Research Act}, officially known as the \emph{Wet op het hoger onderwijs en wetenschappelijk onderzoek} (WHW)~\cite{WHW}.
 The WHW defines the structure of university programmes and diplomas, as well as core regulations on study units and the European Credit Transfer and Accumulation System (ECTS).
-Under this system, Bachelor of Science (\bachelor, undergraduate) programmes typically consists of 180 ECTS, corresponding to three years of full-time study (although in practice it is not uncommon for students to complete them in four years; with longer study times usually linked to special impeding circumstances).
-These \bachelor programmes often culminate in a substantial project, carried out either individually or in a small group --- demonstrating students' ability to synthesise \SE concepts and practices (in some institutions like University of Twente, both in individual and group projects).

-Master of Science (\master, graduate) programmes, on the other hand, span either one or two years (60 or 120 ECTS, respectively), depending on the university and the specific programme design.
-According to the Meijers criteria~\cite{MeijersCriteria}, \master programmes, besides going deeper into the content, are expected to place greater emphasis on critical thinking, research skills, and the ability to contribute new insights to the discipline.
-Consequently, about one-quarter of an \master student's time is typically dedicated to an individual final project that focuses on applying advanced topics and tackling research-oriented challenges.
+Under this system, Bachelor of Science (\bachelor, undergraduate) programmes typically consists of 180 ECTS, corresponding to three years of full-time study.
+These \bachelor programmes often culminate in a substantial project, carried out either individually or in a small group --- demonstrating students' ability to synthesise \SE concepts and practices.
+Master of Science (\master, graduate) programmes span either one or two years (60 or 120 ECTS, respectively), depending on the university and the specific programme design. \master programmes, besides going deeper into the content, are expected to place greater emphasis on critical thinking, research skills, and the ability to contribute new insights to the discipline~\cite{MeijersCriteria}.
+Consequently, about one-quarter of an \master student's time is dedicated to an individual final project that focuses on applying advanced topics and tackling research-oriented challenges.